Vehicle Safety · 2–5 min toolbox talk

 Safety Reminders

-- Do not drive when excessively tired.
+- Do not drive when you are too tired to stay alert.

-- Communicate fatigue concerns early.
+- Report fatigue concerns to a supervisor.

 Ask the Crew